a233a2/2022-17th-SmartCar-WirelessCharge/README.md

 ## The 17th National College Students Intelligent Car Competition Wireless Charging Group Open Source Project

 This project is the code of the wireless charging group of the author participating in the 17th National College Students Smart Car Competition
+###Code as well as PCB in the master branch

 I feel that this way of following is very friendly for newcomers, do not have to write complicated and incomprehensible line filling algorithms, and the stability is also guaranteed.
 In the provincial competition, the team is also meticulous and finished, although the results are not good and do not win the national competition, but I think there is still a lot of room for improvement in this algorithm.
 And the stability of the vehicle running at high speed does not lose the supply line strategy, I hope someone can try this, absolutely not pit ha.

 An important part of camera tracking refers to the open source tracking strategy of the AuTop team of Shanghai Jiao Tong University, that is, without making up the line, the various elements are processed by changing the sideline at all stages of the vehicle.